-Further consider that the average Facebook user spends over 2 hours on the platform each day, and having a Facebook business page becomes a powerful tool for customer acquisition.
+Further consider that the average Facebook user spends around 19.5 hours on the platform each month, according to the research.
+What's more, having a Facebook business page can become a powerful tool for customer acquisition.

 Why your business needs a Facebook page

-With over 2 billion monthly active users and 60 million active business pages, the reasons for having a Facebook page for your business are just about endless.
-From connecting with your business’ target market to determining the most effective ad strategy for selling your product or service to your consumers, your business can’t afford to be without a Facebook page.
+With more than two billion monthly active users and Facebook clicks on searches for local businesses increased 23% from February to May, 2020, the reasons for having a Facebook page for your business are almost endless.
+From connecting with your business’ target market to determining the most effective ad strategy for selling your product or service to your consumers, your business can’t really afford to be without a Facebook page.

 Understanding Facebook’s arsenal of tools for businesses